 - An "anti-waste" working group, made up of subsidiary representatives and employees of corporate functions, was created to reduce the quantity of waste generated at the source and to optimize and identify new local recycling opportunities.
-Organic waste is being monitored more closely at the local level to find such opportunities. - A virtuous organic waste recycling program has been implemented at the Rogue Creamery site where artisanal organic cheeses are made.
+Organic waste is being monitored more closely at the local level to find such opportunities. - ◆ A virtuous organic waste recycling program has been implemented at the Rogue Creamery site where artisanal organic cheeses are made.
 The residue from the cheese manufacturing operation is separated and transformed into by-products, which are directly recycled into the dairy operations as bedding for cattle, or as a natural fertilizer for the pastures.
 The surplus is sold to local farmers to be used as soil conditioner, thus avoiding the use of chemical products. - Elvir teamed up with its provider to recycle all biowaste previously earmarked for landfills.
 Most is used to produce energy via methanization.
-The rest of its organic waste is turned into compost and reused as a natural fertilizer on the farm. - La Compagnie Fromagère de la Vallée de l'Ance installed a cardboard compactor in its packaging plant.
-Operators throw the boxes into the machine directly, thus optimizing the sorting process and reducing the dumpster rotation frequency while also raising employee awareness. - A deposit system has been set up for cleaning product bottles and containers at some of our sites.
+The rest of its organic waste is turned into compost and reused as a natural fertilizer on the farm. - A deposit system has been set up for cleaning product bottles and containers at some of our sites.
 Once empty, the containers go back to the supplier to be cleaned and re-used.

-In 2020, 67.4% of our non-hazardous waste was collected for recycling\.
+In 2020, 68.4% of our non-hazardous waste was collected for recycling\.

-2018 2019 2020 % of non-hazardous waste collected for recycling 71.6% 68.0% 67.4%
+2018 2019 2020 % of non-hazardous waste collected for recycling 65.6% 70.1% 68.4%